makeruniverse/docs/docs/Prototyping/FAQ.md

 # Frequently Asked Questions

 !!! warning
-    Only use gluestick on printplates/beds which are __EXPLICITLY__ labled.
+    Only use gluestick on printplates/beds which are __EXPLICITLY__ labeled.
 Using gluestick on other printplates/beds _will_ damage them.
 If something bad happens contact staff and grab isopropyl alcohol and clean the bed as soon as possible.

 ## What slicer should I use?
 To be compatible with all printers we strongly recommend using [OrcaSlicer](https://github.com/SoftFever/OrcaSlicer)